-- a) The following recommendations made by the Central OLIC in the meeting held on 11th September 1987 regarding use of Hindi in training institutes should be made effective for the training; - (i) Irrespective of the location of training institute, teaching material should be in bilingual form i.e. Hindi and English. - (ii) In case of any examinations conducted by banks, the question papers may be bilingual with option to participants to answer either in Hindi or in English. - (iii) Where participants in a training programme are from regions 'A' and 'B', the training may be imparted in Hindi.
-But if the majority of the participants desires to have it in English, arrangements may be made accordingly.
+- a) The following recommendations made by the Central OLIC in the meeting held on 11th September 1987 regarding use of Hindi in training institutes, should be made effective for the training; - (i) Irrespective of the location of training institute, training material should be in bilingual form i.e. Hindi and English. - (ii) If examinations are conducted by the banks, the question papers may be bilingual with option for the participants to write answer either in Hindi or in English. - (iii) If participants of a training programme are from Regions 'A' and 'B', the training may be imparted in Hindi.
+But, if the

-- (iv) The training for the trainees exclusively from region 'C' or for those from all the regions may be imparted in English.
-But if adequate number of trainees wish to have it in Hindi, necessary arrangements may be made to meet the demand. - (v) In the mixed group of trainees, lecturers conversant with Hindi and English may be deputed/invited so that trainees are able to ask questions in any language of their choice. - (vi) Arrangements may be made for running short duration intensive Hindi training courses for those of the instructors at training institutes who do not possess working knowledge of both Hindi and English languages. - (vii) In the event of non-availability of qualified instructors for imparting training in Hindi in an institute where training is required to be imparted in Hindi, as a via-media, training may be imparted with mixture of Hindi and English. - b) As per decision based on the discussions which the Evidence and Records Sub-Committee of the Committee of Parliament on Official Languages had with the then Governor, Reserve Bank and Chairmen of banks, the banks are required to make arrangements for imparting training through Hindi medium in their training institutions. - c) Banks may depute the officers in required number for the banking training programmes through Hindi medium conducted by the Training Colleges of Reserve Bank of India. - d) Banks may conduct the training programmes on innovative banking through Hindi medium.
+- majority of the participants desires to have it in English, arrangements may be made accordingly. - (iv) The training programmes for the trainees exclusively from Region 'C' or for those from all the three regions together, may be conducted in English.
+But if trainees in adequate number wish to have it in Hindi, necessary arrangements may be made to meet their demand. - (v) In the training programmes where trainees from different regions are attending, speakers conversant with Hindi and English may be deputed/invited so that trainees are able to ask questions in the language of their choice. - (vi) Arrangements may be made for running short duration intensive training courses for those instructors of the training institute who do not possess working knowledge of both Hindi or English. - (vii) In the event of non-availability of qualified instructors for imparting training in Hindi in an institute where training is required to be imparted in Hindi, as a via-media, training may be imparted with mix of Hindi and English. - b) As per a decision taken on the basis of discussions the then Governor of Reserve Bank of India and Chairmen of banks had with the Evidence and Records Sub-Committee of the Committee of Parliament on Official Languages, the banks are required to make arrangements for imparting training through Hindi medium in their training institutions. - c) Banks may depute officers in requisite number for the banking training programmes conducted through Hindi medium by the Training Colleges of Reserve Bank of India. - d) Banks may conduct the training programmes on innovative banking through Hindi medium.